SUNY Downstate Health Sciences University

 - Review of ongoing/future IP development to identify potential conflicts that may emerge between academic and new IP commercialized entities that come into existence;

-- Prohibiting the PI from influencing DMC's purchasing decisions;
+- Prohibiting the PI from influencing DHSU's purchasing decisions;

 - PI's requirement to disclose and receive approval for not-insignificant use of shared resources (for example, lab space, equipment, supplies and staff).

 Should the previous actions be insufficient, there will be an evaluation as to whether: